-- The recommended deadline for priority admission is March 15. - Baccalaureate degree from a regionally accredited institution with a recommended GPA of 3.0 or higher. - All applicants must have completed a college level statistics course with a grade C or higher prior to or during the first semester of the program. - Completed recommendation forms from two references. - A professional resume. - Students may transfer up to twelve (12) graduate credit hours to the MHA program (Please refer to the Transfer Credit policy in the Graduate Information, Policies, and Procedures section of this Catalog)
+- Baccalaureate degree from a regionally accredited institution with a recommended GPA of 3.0 or higher. - All applicants must have completed a college level statistics course with a grade C or higher prior to or during the first semester of the program. - Completed recommendation forms from two references. - A professional resume. - Students may transfer up to twelve (12) graduate credit hours to the

+MHA program (Please refer to the Transfer Credit policy in the Graduate Information, Policies, and Procedures section of this Catalog)